March 3, 2025

 ⚡TIP: Descript's YouTube video editor can help you set the portion of the video you want by adjusting the text in the generated transcript—just like editing a Word document.

-Step 2: Copy the YouTube video link
+Step 2: Copy the YouTube Video URL

 Select Share or copy the link to the YouTube video.